diversen/coscms/README.md

 You will need a:

-* MySQL username and password who can create a database
+* MySQL user (username and password) who can create a database
 * Database name to be created
 * Server name (yoursite.com - in our example)

-Install will proceed, an clone all modules from .git repos.
+Install will proceed, annd all modules will be cloned from `git` repos.

-At last you are prompted for a email and a password.
+At last you are prompted for an email and a password.
 Enter email and password, but just before logging in, run the following command to set correct file perms

     sudo ./coscli.sh file --chmod-files